tbembersimeao/send_rx/README.md

 ### Step 3: Creating Sites Project
 1. Make sure you are logged in as the admin user created on step 1 (not `site_admin`)
 2. Access **+ New Project** page, then import `samples/SendRxSites.xml` file.
-3. Access **File Repository** page, then go to **Upload New File** tab
-4. Upload `SamplePDFTemplate.html` file provided by this repository, name it as `SamplePDFTemplate`, and save.
-5. Go to **Manage Extensions** section and enable Send Rx module for this project
+3. Go to **Manage Extensions** section and enable Send Rx module for this project
-6. Yet on Manage Extensions page, click on Send Rx **Configure** button and set fields as follows:
+4. Yet on Manage Extensions page, click on Send Rx **Configure** button and set fields as follows:
   - Type: Site
   - Target Project: (Leave it blank for now, you are going to set it on step 4.8)
-  - PDF Template Name: "SamplePDFTemplate"
+  - PDF Template Name: (upload `SamplePDFTemplate.html`) file
   - PDF Template Variables:
     - Key: "study_irb", Value: "2017-1234"
     - Key: "study_name", Value: "Sample Study"